 - Theme Naming: The seven masters are given Master Degrees based on the angelic hierarchy: Princes, Powers, Virtues, Dominions, Thrones, Cherubim, Seraphim.
 The exception is Sancraid Phahn, who is given the title of Absence (or Void)—he is actually an anomalous eighth master in the War.

-- Ultimate Showdown of Ultimate Destiny: Eight all-stars of legend enter.
+- The Ultimate Showdown of Ultimate Destiny: Eight all-stars of legend enter.
 Only one gets to leave.

 - Urban Fantasy: Just like with Fate/stay night, all the magic shenanigans take place in modern Japan - specifically, the greater Tokyo area, making it even more urban.